Full-waveform earthquake source inversion using simulation-based inference: Results

 The procedure summarised in Fig. \ref{fig:data_generation} is followed, proceeding by uniformly sampling moment tensor components within the hypercube $M_{np} \sim \mathcal{U}[-3, 3] \times 10^{14} ~ \text{Nm}$.
 For each sampled moment tensor $\mathbf{M}$, per station per component Gaussian noise is added to the data vector $\mathbf{D}$.
 Fig. \ref{fig:mt_gaussian_inversion} shows the full inversion results of this synthetic example, with comparisons between the SBI approach, a long-run MCMC chain with the known Gaussian likelihood, and the analytically known posterior.
 Both posteriors closely match the true posterior, though the SBI approach does not fully overlap with the analytic result.
 This minor offset is caused by modelling errors in the neural density estimator (NDE); the NDE has been trained to model the posterior over a very large prior region, so small inaccuracies are unsurprising.
-It should be noted that while some parameters are not perfectly recovered, this is directly as a result of the noise in the data (a subset of example waveform fits is provided in the Supporting Information, see Fig. S\ref{SI:4}).
+It should be noted that while some parameters are not perfectly recovered, this is directly as a result of the noise in the data.
 Noise-free synthetic tests lead to a perfect coincidence between the posterior maximum and the ground truth, as expected.

 We then generate $50$ independent events within the same prior, and explore how inference performance varies as a function of the number of simulations for each technique.
 We retrain the same NDE architecture for a range of dataset sizes and perform inference on each event to check the inferred posterior quality.
 Fig. \ref{fig:nde_misfit} compares how the sample ensemble of each inversion approach improves with the number of simulations.
 These results indicate at least an order of magnitude reduction in the number of samples required to generate realistic posterior contours using the SBI approach.
-Misfits are calculated using the analytically known posterior $ p(\mathbf{m \mid D}) = \mathcal{N}[\mathbf{m}_\text{MLE}, \mathbf{F}^{-1}$], such that $\chi^2 = (\mathbf{m}_\text{MLE} - \mathbf{m}_\text{samples})^T \mathbf{F} (\mathbf{m}_\text{MLE} - \mathbf{m}_\text{samples}) / n_{\text{dof}}$, where $n_{\text{dof}} \!= \! \text{dim} \: \mathbf{m}$.
+Misfits are calculated using the analytically known posterior $ p(\mathbf{m \mid D}) = \mathcal{N}[\mathbf{m}_\text{MLE}, \mathbf{F}^{-1}$], such that $\chi^2 = (\mathbf{m}_\text{MLE} - \mathbf{m}_\text{samples})^T \mathbf{F} (\mathbf{m}_\text{MLE} - \mathbf{m}_\text{samples}) / n_{\text{dof}}$, where $n_{\text{dof}} \!= \! \text{dim} \: \mathbf{m}$ \citep{tarantola2005inverse}.